mfasihi/QaSAL_Coexistence_MAC/README.md

 This repository provides a Python-based simulation environment built on **SimPy** that models the **MAC-layer behavior** of 5G NR-U and Wi-Fi networks operating under saturated traffic conditions.
 The simulation captures the dynamic and competitive nature of the unlicensed spectrum where heterogeneous wireless technologies coexist.

 5G NR-U employs scheduled transmissions governed by Listen-Before-Talk (LBT), while Wi-Fi operates using a distributed contention-based protocol, namely CSMA/CA. These fundamental differences can lead to unfair spectrum access and performance degradation when both technologies compete in congested environments.
+We propose **QaSAL**, a state-augmented reinforcement learning framework for intelligent coexistence parameter management between 5G NR-U and Wi-Fi.
+The goal is to maintain QoS for high-priority traffic while improving fairness and efficiency in shared spectrum environments.

 ## 🔬 Implemented Approaches